sgalasso42/cg_fall_challenge_2020/README.md

 * We can use only one spell per turn.
 * Every time we use a spell, we have to REST to use it again, the REST action make all the used spells usable again, but it cost a turn.
 ### My strategy
 * There is the interesting feature of the challenge, the goal will be to arrange the inventory by using spells too have the necessary elements to make the potions.
-I started to imagine how to make a Graph search but I guessed that it was not necessary to go to Bronze league, so I just calculated the time necessary to make every potions, choose the fastests and apply spells.
+I started to imagine how to make a Graph search but I guessed that it was not necessary to go to Bronze league, so I just calculated the time necessary to make every potions, choose the fastests and apply spells.<br/>
 Submit -> Bronze :ok_hand:
 ## Bronze League (Day 2 to 5)
 ### Rules
 * We can now buy differents spells from a mutual book, once a sepll learn it disapear from the book,